Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Main results

-Unfortunately, for the regularizations given in~\cite{DRSV1,DRSV2}, we have so far only succeeded checking conditions (0--3) but have been unable to verify condition~(4).
-Notwithstanding, at least for the derivative martingale obtained from so called scale-invariant kernels (Barral, Kupiainen, Nikula, Saksman, Webb~\cite[Section~5]{BKNSW}), there are estimates on the upper tail on measure in a unit box that are consistent with \eqref{E:1.25}.
+We note that a Cauchy tail has been observed previously for the derivative martingale obtained from scale-invariant kernels in the unit box (Barral, Kupiainen, Nikula, Saksman, Webb~\cite[Section~5]{BKNSW}).
 Incidentally, for this case Madaule~\cite{Madaule} already proved the connection between the asymptotic law of the maximum and the derivative martingale directly.

-Also our proof of Theorem~\ref{thm:1.6} is based on a derivative-martingale like representation of any family of measures $\{M^D\colon D\in\mathfrak D\}$ satisfying above properties; see Theorem~\ref{thm:5.1}.
-The explicit form of~$\psi^D$ and its relation to $C^{D,\wt D}$ play an important role there.
-(Note, however, that we do not require a full conformal transformation rule in (2), just shift and dilation invariance.)
+Wong~\cite{Wong} has recently established a power law tail for the subcritical LQG measures. (\textit{Update in final version}: Wong recently posted a preprint~\cite{Wong2} that proves Conjecture~\ref{cor-2.10}.)
+We remark that, as our proof of condition \eqref{E:1.25} is based on the asymptotic form of the covariance kernel, it extends readily to critical multiplicative chaos for general log-correlated Gaussian fields.